 Miscarriage can occur in any pregnancy.
 Studies have not been done to see if having COVID-19 during pregnancy could increase the chance of miscarriage.

-Does having COVID-19 in the first trimester increase the chance of birth defects?
+Does having COVID-19 increase the chance of birth defects?

 In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
 This is called her background risk.
 There are no published studies on COVID-19 in pregnancy and birth defects.